Sources of Uncertainty in Supervised Machine Learning -- A Statisticians' View: Conclusion

 \section{Conclusion}

-We conclude our discussion by emphasizing that uncertainty has multiple sources and ignoring it can have severe consequences on the validity of trained machine learning models.
+We conclude our discussion by emphasizing that uncertainty has multiple sources and ignoring it can have severe consequences on the validity of trained supervised machine learning models.
 We looked at this question from a mainly statistical point of view and aimed to relate the discussion to traditional fields in statistics.
+Thereby, we also hope to contribute to the development of the basic science underpinnings of data-centric machine learning.

-The key takeaways are: First, probability models are in our view a centrepiece to describe and define aleatoric uncertainty.
+The key takeaways are: First, basic classical probability theory is in our view a centrepiece to describe and define aleatoric uncertainty.
 Second, the common definition of epistemic uncertainty as the ``remaining uncertainty'' is vague and therefore of limited value.
 The bias-variance decomposition provides a possible mathematical formalization of the idea.
 We note, however, that the additive formula ``aleatoric uncertainty + epistemic uncertainty = total uncertainty'' is not universally valid.
 Third, contrary to claims from machine learning about the flexibility of deep learning models, we argue that model uncertainty remains an issue if the available data are not suitable to infer the desired relationship between variables.
 Omitted variables, measurement errors, and non- \textit{i.i.d.} data are our particular concern.
-Fourth, we point to additional sources of uncertainty: the ones summarized in the TSE framework, the challenges around missing data, or when deploying machine learning solutions in changing environments.
+Fourth, we point to additional sources of uncertainty: the ones summarized in the Total Survey Error (TSE) framework, the challenges around missing data, or when deploying machine learning solutions in changing environments.
 Readers will easily identify others.
 All this shows that a simple decomposition of uncertainty into aleatoric and epistemic does not do justice to a much more complex constellation with multiple sources of uncertainty.
 It is crucial to explore how various sources of uncertainty relate to aleatoric and epistemic uncertainty.
+For instance, data uncertainty and aleatoric uncertainty cannot simply be equated.
+Similarly, we believe that it is ultimately not expedient to simply define aleatoric uncertainty as ``that which is irreducible'', at least without specifying exactly what (ir)reducible means.
+While increasing sample size ceteris paribus will not reduce aleatoric uncertainty, other characteristics of data do: we highlighted, e.g., the collection of additional features, features of higher quality (fewer errors or less item missingness), selectivity, and representativity.
+Conversely, the term irreducibility, with its implied focus on sample size, may lead us to forget that such aspects of data can actually be designed.